AdditionalMy father's family:

 There are two other entries which may be worth remembering:

 It is possible that not all births/baptisms were registered, though most seem to be.
 However the Statistical Account of 1791-99 (p.136) indicates that 'The number of Seceders, young and old, may be stated at 240', and it is not clear whether the baptisms of Seceder children were entered.
-(The baptisms registers seem somewhat disorganised also, with baptisms entered late, and not all may have been enetered in some years.)
-There is no guarantee that this William is the one who married Mary Maxwell in 1812; but it is possible.
+(The baptisms registers seem somewhat disorganised also, with baptisms entered late, and not all may have been entered in some years.)
+There is no guarantee that this William is the one who married Mary Maxwell in 1812; but it seems highly possible and indeed probable.
 The mothers of these children are not usually given in the Inch parish records, but can be worked out through marriages and through some later records.

 There are two marriages of a James Blain in the records of the 1770s and 1780s.
 A James Blain and Janet McBryd were proclaimed on 27th December 1777, with a Patrick McBryd providing the bail bond.
 A son Peter[3] of this marriage (for whom there is no birth record), born around 1782, survived until 1872 and his death record names his parents and gives the father's occupation as farmer.
 This Peter was himself farmer at Innermessan, remaining there until his death at age 90 in 1872, and several of his children farmed there.
 My attention was drawn to a possible relationship initially through the names of children of Peter and of William.
 Innermessan is close to Stranraer, and both Innermessan and Dalhabboch are farmed today.